SuffolkLITLab/legal-tech-class/open-class/docs/classes/assembly-line/assignment-1.md

 Click back.
 Switch to the file `plain_language_experiment.yml`.
 Edit the text in the Playground, following the instructions that are right in the file.

 Go back to the Packages menu.
 Now, you can click the Github button to add your changes back on the repository.
-Make your changes in a new **branch**.
+Make your changes in a **new branch**.
 Add your github username to the branch name.
 Branch names can include hyphens, but not spaces.

 <img alt="Pull Package" src={useBaseUrl('img/github_new_branch.png')} />

-Add a brief "commit" message.
+Add a brief "commit message".
 A commit message is a short note that explains what you changed since the last time you sent code to GitHub in this repository.

-Click the "Github" button to send your changes to GitHub.
+Click the "Commit" button to send your changes to GitHub.